Don Gregorio Antón: Recognition

-Antón's earliest contributions were recognized by Franciscan Sister Karen Boccalero, the director and founder of Self-Help Graphics, who curated his first exhibition at Galería Otra Vez in Boyle Heights in 1982.
-The exhibition and lecture was titled, Milagros and was reviewed by the writer and poet Dinah Berland of the Los Angeles Times who wrote, "Listening to Don Antón speak about his life is like reading Carlos Castaneda.
-Antón, an intense young artist with an acceptance of the magical in everyday experience, describes his photography as 'trying to balance on a tight wire between feeling and thought.'
-Antón's work, like his life, is guided by a quality of feeling."
-Councilwoman Gloria Molina awarded Antón a commendation from the city of Los Angeles for his efforts to inspire others within the Latino community.

-Antón's work would also be included in the first cross-cultural exhibition of photography in Los Angeles.
-The Multicultural Focus survey was directed by the curator and writer, Josine Ianco-Starrels and held at the Los Angeles Municipal Art Gallery in Barnsdall Park in 1981 to celebrate the cities Bicentennial.
+In 1982, Antón's work was included in an exhibition curated by Franciscan Sister Karen at Galería Otra Vez in Boyle Heights, Los Angeles.
+Antón's work was also included in the first cross-cultural exhibition of photography in Los Angeles.
+The Multicultural Focus survey was directed by curator and writer Josine Ianco-Starrels and held at the Los Angeles Municipal Art Gallery in Barnsdall Park in 1981 to celebrate the city's Bicentennial.
 American journalist Suzanne Muchnic called it "The best contemporary show [of photography] of the year".
-Thirty years later, this exhibition, retitled REFOCUS: Multicultural Focus, would resurface through the efforts of the photographer and educator Sheila Pinkel, and presented in the Getty Museum's monumental survey Pacific Standard Time.
-It was a major collaboration of over 60 cultural institutions across Southern California, coming together for six months, from October 2011 to March 2012, to tell the story of the birth of the Los Angeles art scene and how it became a major force in the art world.
+Thirty years later, this exhibition, retitled REFOCUS: Multicultural Focus, was revisited as part of the Getty Museum's survey Pacific Standard Time.
+This survey was a collaboration of over 60 cultural institutions across Southern California from October 2011 to March 2012, exploring the history of the Los Angeles art scene.

-Antón was selected to participate in the exhibition, American Voices: Latino Photography in the U.S., created by FotoFest's artistic director, Wendy Watriss, and presented at the Smithsonian's Ripley International Gallery in 1997.